lambdaclass/concrete/docs/OBLIGATION_CORE.md

 New obligation kinds should be added to this list, not to a private report path.

+### `defer` and the proof story

+`defer` has no obligation kind of its own, and that is deliberate honesty, not an omission.
+Today:

+- **`defer` is an extraction blocker.** The ProvableV1 spec extractor (`Concrete/ProofCore.lean`, `identifyUnsupported`) classifies any function containing `defer` as unextractable, with the reason string `defer`.
+Such a function surfaces through the existing **proof-ineligible construct** kind (`ineligible` status, E0802); no Lean spec is generated for it.
+- **`defer` is visible to reports, not to proofs.** The defer collector in `ProofCore.lean` (`collectDefersStmts`) feeds the allocation/cleanup report surfaces in `Report.lean` (cleanup lines, alloc/free/defer counts), and the checker's linearity rules account for it (`defer` *reserves* a linear value rather than consuming it).
+None of that is proof evidence — it is reporting and type discipline.

+So the honest ledger story is: a function that uses `defer` can carry runtime-safety, contract, and capability facts like any other function, but its body is outside the provable subset, and any "proved" claim about it must come from somewhere other than ProvableV1 extraction.
+If `defer` is later admitted to the provable subset, that change must add its semantics to the extraction layer and this document together, not quietly relax the blocker.

 ## Scoped Context

 There should be one scoped context collector.
 It supplies facts to every